MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/first_steps/semantics.rst

     ROI STRIP FRAME IMAGE PLANE VOLUME TIMESERIES Z-STACK T-STACK

-ScanImage `multi-ROI`_ .tiff outputs are made up of individual sections called that ScanImage calls `ROIs`.
+ScanImage `Multi Region Of Interest`_ (mROI) .tiff outputs are made up of individual sections called that ScanImage calls `ROIs`.
 These `ROIs` collectively form a
 ScanImage `ScanField`.
-In :ref:`pre_processing`, the term ROI refers to a "subsection" of the 2D image in which the scanner momentarily stopped acquisition.
+In :ref:`assembly`, the term ROI refers to a "subsection" of the 2D image in which the scanner momentarily stopped acquisition.

 - `num_pixel_xy` are the number of pixels in each `ROI`.
 - With there being 9 ROIs, we know our image is :math:`144x8=1296` pixels wide.